bilal-fazlani/commanddotnet/CommandDotNet.Tests/README.md

 Both patterns test at the public API layer which has several benefits

 * The full pipeline is tested.
-This prevents failures where unit tests isolation interactions with one aspect of the framework but forgot others.
+Integration between components cannot be accidently skipped.
+It is harder to introduce bugs due to not understanding the interactions between subsystems.
 * Refactoring internals can be done without changing any tests.
 * It's easier to identify breaking changes.
-If a test needs to change, it indicates a breaking change because either behavior or the API has been modified.
+If a test needs to change, it indicates a breaking change as either behavior or the API has been modified.

 ## Summary